ufs-community/ufs-srweather-app/docs/UsersGuide/source/ContainerQuickstart.rst

 Download and Stage the Data
 ============================

 The SRW App requires input files to run.
 These include static datasets, initial and boundary condition files, and model configuration files.
 On Level 1 systems, the data required to run SRW App tests are already available as long as the bind argument (starting with ``-B``) in :numref:`Step %s <BuildC>` included the directory with the input model data.
+See :numref:`Table %s <DataLocations>` for Level 1 data locations.
 For Level 2-4 systems, the data must be added manually by the user.
 Detailed instructions on how to add the data can be found in :numref:`Section %s <DownloadingStagingInput>`.
 Sections :numref:`%s <Input>` and :numref:`%s <OutputFiles>` contain useful background information on the input and output files used in the SRW App.

 .. _GenerateForecastC: